Erebea/bolt-style-gauges/README.md

 ![This is Magic](/assets/preview-magic.png)

 # How what

+## Installation
+Go to your plugins on bolt and click "Install plugin from updater url", paste https://raw.githubusercontent.com/Erebea/bolt-style-gauges/refs/heads/master/meta.json, and enter

+## Configuration
 Inside the main.lua file there are a few configurable variables.
 These are:

 `scale` - Interface scaling value.
-Every (hopefully) element is sized and positioned in a way that scales with this number, make it higher to scale the entire gauge (useful for 4K res players)
+Every element is (hopefully) sized and positioned in a way that scales with this number, make it higher to scale the entire gauge (useful for 4K res players)

 `intstyle` - Interface style.
 Options are `modern` and `legacy` (legacy assets have not yet been made, currently would only change the background element that everything else is drawn around)